SonarSoftwareInc/poller/README.md

 If the class name is a mapper inside `src/DeviceMappers`, then the mapper must extend `BaseDeviceMapper`.
 If the class name is an identifier inside `src/DeviceIdentifiers`, then the identifier must implement `IdentifierInterface`.
 Almost all responses should be a mapper - the identifier path is only needed if the vendor doesn't uniquely identify their devices by a response to `1.3.6.1.2.1.1.2.0`.

 Check out an existing mapper for examples of the best way to implement a new one.
 The Netonix/Ws6Mini, Ubiquiti/Toughswitch or MikroTik/MikroTik mappers have examples of using non-SNMP based data collection as well.

+## Basic CLI Operation
+### Starting/Stopping the poller service

+Run `supervisor sonar_poller restart` to restart the poller Run `supervisor sonar_poller restart` to stop the poller

+### Enabling Debug Mode

+You will need to set the environment variable `SONAR_DEBUG_MODE`, setting it to 1 will enable debugging, and setting it to 0 will disable debugging.

+Run `export SONAR_DEBUG_MODE = 1` to enable debugging
+Run `export SONAR_DEBUG_MODE = 0` to disable debugging

+If debug logging doesn't immediately take effect, restart the poller.